 - Taking fake opioids that other people may have laced with other drugs.

 Painkiller overdose can be a very dangerous situation.
 If not acted upon in time, it may claim the person’s life.
-First and foremost, are you the one who first notices the signs of a painkillers overdose?
-Then, you should check for the opioid overdose triad symptoms.
+Individuals should check for the opioid overdose triad symptoms.

 A few basic steps to save someone’s life: